tiborsimon/tiborsimon.github.io/_posts/2015-07-10-project-management-in-evernote.md

 1. If you are using log notes, create a new note in your !_log notebook, and name it according to the actual date.
 1. Go into the newly created note, and insert the current timestamp
-1. Type in shortly that you have started your work, and what is the first task of the day.
+1. Type in shortly that you have started your work, and what is the first project of the day.